Switching power supply

-A general term for power supply devices that control output by turning off and on using high-frequency switching with components such as oscillators and transistors in the power circuit.
+A general term for power supply devices that control output by turning on and off using high-frequency switching with components such as oscillators and transistors in a power circuit.
 The output voltage is mainly controlled by the ratio of on to off time (duty cycle).
-There are classification methods such as non-resonant and resonant types, non-isolated and isolated chopper types, single-transistor and multi-transistor types, self-excited and externally excited types, PWM and FM methods.
+There are various classification methods, including non-resonant and resonant types, non-isolated and isolated chopper types, single-transistor and multi-transistor types, self-excited and externally excited types, and PWM and FM methods.

 See a more detailed basic explanation of switching power supplies, circuit design types, and history